 - Favourable tax regime for business owners

 The UAE boasts one of the most competitive tax regimes in the world, with 0% income tax and 100% repatriation of profits.
-Value added tax stands at a standard rate of 5% and as of 2023 corporate tax remains at zero until your business earns over AED 375,000.
+Value added tax stands at a standard rate of 5% and as of 2023 corporate tax remains least until your business earns over AED 375,000.

 - Pro-business culture

 The UAE is one of the easiest places in the world to set up a business.
-With company formation services like SPC Free Zone, you can have your business up and running in no time and start earning from the get-go, too.
+With company formation services like SPC Free Zone, you can have your import-export business in Dubai, UAE up and running in no time and start earning from the get-go, too.

 - Stable economy

-Steps to getting an import-export licence in the UAE
+Steps to getting an import-export license in the UAE

-Getting an import-export licence in the UAE is relatively straightforward, but to make the process less daunting we’ve broken it down into three simple steps.
+Getting an import-export license in the UAE is relatively straightforward, but to make the process less daunting we’ve broken it down into three simple steps.

 Step 1: Submitting your application

-To apply for your import-export licence, you’ll need to select the relevant business activity(/ies) from the list.
+To apply for your import-export license, you’ll need to select the relevant business activity(/ies) from the list.
 You’ll also need to provide your company name.
 To ensure no unnecessary holdups, make sure your business name is not already registered and cannot be deemed offensive or blasphemous.
-Providing everything is in order, you can receive your licence in as little as two hours.
+Providing everything is in order, you can receive your license in as little as 45 minutes.

 Step 2: Authorising e-channel services

-To help speed up the business setup process, the UAE now offers a handy e-channel service that eliminates unnecessary paperwork.
+To help speed up the import-export business in Dubai, UAE setup process, the UAE now offers a handy e-channel service that eliminates unnecessary paperwork.
 This makes it easier for you to obtain your entry permit.
 Once you’ve received this, you can stay in the region for up to 60 days.

 Step 3: Activating status change

-Cost of an import-export licence in the UAE
+Cost of an import-export license in the UAE

-You’ll also need to think about whether you need storage spaces, warehouses, additional visa quotas and multi-year licences.
-Business activities can impact the price of an import-export licence, too.
+You’ll also need to think about whether you need storage spaces, warehouses, additional visa quotas, and multi-year licenses.
+Business activities can impact the price of an import-export license, too.
 Our business advisors at SPC Free Zone will be happy to provide a bespoke quote tailored to your specific requirements and circumstances, free of charge.

 How can I get a customs code in the UAE?

-Like most countries across the world, any import-export businesses based in the UAE will need to ensure they have clearance of goods.
+Like most countries across the world, any import-export business in Dubai, UAE will need to ensure they have clearance of goods.
 This means that you will need to be registered with Dubai Customs and have a customs code.

 To acquire a customs code, you will need to:

-- Submit an online application which includes a copy of your valid trade or commercial licence, a copy of your passport and an undertaking letter if you hold a professional licence.
+- Submit an online application that includes a copy of your valid trade license or a commercial license, a copy of your passport, and an undertaking letter if you hold a professional license.